BayanGroup/nutch-custom-search/README.md

 1. types: you can define your required types and their corresponding converters here.
 This section is optional.
 2. fields: contains all the fields that the extracted parts should be put into them.
 These fields should be define in the solrschema.xml file too to be recongnizable by solr.
 Each field has a name and an optional type which is one of the types defined in the types section.
 If no type is specified, the field is considered as of type string.
 3. documents: contains one or several documents.
 For each resource (e.g. a web page) that you want to extract its content into the fields, you need to define a document.
 Each docuement declares its accepting urls by means of regex expressions.
 When a resource with a specific url and some content is fetched by nutch, the extractor looks for a docuemnt that its url matches the resoruce url.
-If multiple matching documents are fround, the first one will be used.
+If multiple matching documents are found, the first one will be used.
-Then, the contnet of the resource is parsed using an engine that specified by the document (or using the default engine if no engine is specified).
+Then, the contnet of the resource is parsed using the engine specified by the document (or using the default engine if no engine is specified).
 Each document consits of a set of extract-to rules.
 An extract-to rule extracts a value from the content and put the extracted value into its defined field which is one of the fields defined in the fields section.
 The value of the field is extracted by means of functions.

 The root element of extractors.xml must be named "config" and define the namesapce "http://bayan.ir" as the defualt namesapce.
 This element has the following optional attributes: